-Do not go to the section of the market where they sell a little tub of compound butter for upwards of five dollars.
-Homemade is easier, less expensive, better for you, and tastier.
-Compound butters are one of those simple but flavorful ways to make a mound of pipping hot cornbread just a little more impressive, or by taking a grilled piece of fish or meat to another level.
-What I love most about compound butters is how creative I can get, from using fresh herbs to dark bourbons.
+Do not go to the section of the market where they sell a little tub of premade compound butter.
+Not only is it expensive, but usually it has also been oversalted.
+Homemade compound butter is easy to make, less expensive, better for you, and it tastes better.
+Compound butter is one of those simple but flavorful ways to help make a slice of piping hot cornbread just a little more impressive, or by taking a grilled piece of fish or meat to another level.
+What I love most about compound butter is how creative I can get, from using fresh herbs to dark bourbons.
 Go crazy.
 Have fun.
-Be creative and wow your dining guest!
+Be creative and then impress your dining guests.

-Do you use compound butters?
+Do you use compound butter?
 If so, what is your favorite flavor combination?

 - Blue cheese, with chopped porcini mushrooms, served with grilled steak

 - Rosemary and orange zest served with lamb

 - Maple syrup and bourbon served with scones